10 Ways to Use a Tax Refund for Homeownership

 2. Down payment

 The down payment is the money you give to the home’s seller upfront.
-The rest of the payment to the seller come from a home loan that your mortgage lender provides.
+The rest of the payment to the seller comes from a home loan that your mortgage lender provides.
 Use our mortgage down payment calculator to estimate the down payment for your dream home.

 Keep in mind that when you make a down payment of less than 20%, you typically have to pay private mortgage insurance (PMI).
 PMI protects the mortgage lender from losing money if the borrower ends up in foreclosure.